hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 ---
 name: lab-challenge-3.4
-# Lab Challenge 3.4: Using Nomad's HTTP API
+# Lab Challenge 3.4: Use Nomad's HTTP API

-* Similar process as before, but using API
-* Use nomad to create appropriate JSON file
-* Utilizing the job JSON file, and CURL
-    * Start and Stop the redis job
+* In this challenge, you'll use Nomad's HTTP API to do what you did in the previous challenge.
+* Instructions:
+    * Click the "Use Nomad's HTTP API" challenge of the "Nomad Basics" track.
+    * Then click the green "Start" button.
-    * Observe the job status through transitions
+    * Follow the challenge's instructions.
+    * Click the green "Check" button when finished.

 ???
 * We're going to do the same things now, but using the HTTP API instead of the CLI